tonethar/IGME-330-Spring-2021/weekly/week-12B-NEW.md

-# Week 12B - Maps & Mapping
+# Week 12B - Maps

 ## I. Overview & Agenda

-- A mapping API will be an essential part of many of your Project 3's
+- A mapping API will be an essential part of many of your Project 2's

 ## II.
 Lecture Notes